domenk/esp32-arduino-lib-builder-windows/README.md

 * Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (*Windows hosts*).

 * Download [Ubuntu Server](https://ubuntu.com/download/server) ISO image.
-Choose *Option 2 - Manual server installation* and download one of the releases.
-Instructions below are for version 22.04.
+Instructions below are for version 22.04.1.

 * In VirtualBox, go to *Machine* → *New*.
 	* *Name and operating system*: Enter "Ubuntu" as *Name*. *Type* should be *Linux* and *Version* should be *Ubuntu (64-bit)*.